qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 The Alaska dataset includes all GIS data that are used for examples and screenshots in the user guide; it also includes a small GRASS database.
-The projection for the |qg| sample dataset is Alaska Albers Equal Area with units feet.
+The projection for the QGIS sample dataset is Alaska Albers Equal Area with units feet.
 The EPSG code is 2964.

 ::